alovajs/alovajs.github.io/docs/tutorial/05-strategy/README.md

 import DocCardList from '@theme/DocCardList';

-Just choose the request strategy you want to use and learn about it, just like using a component library.
+Just like using a component library, just learn how to use it when you need a specific request strategy.

 <DocCardList />